 Catedral de Sevilla boggles the mind.
-Not only it’s incredibly huge but also unbelievably magnificent inside!
-It’s the most stunning cathedral I’ve ever been to, so far.
-From the dome ceilings to the columns and to the marble floors, everything is just amazingly stunning.
-I honestly had goosebumps as soon as I got in and looked up the domes so high and richly ornamented.
-The Gothic architecture itself commands strength, power and beauty.
+Not only incredibly huge but also unbelievably magnificent inside!
+It’s the most stunning cathedral I’ve ever been to so far.
+Everything is incredibly gorgeous, from the dome ceilings to the columns and marble floors!
+I honestly had goosebumps as soon as I got in and looked up the high and richly ornamented domes.
+The Gothic architecture itself commands strength, power, and beauty.

 It is the largest Gothic Cathedral in the World.

 And the third-largest Catholic Church in the World.

 It’s been a UNESCO World Heritage Site since 1987.

 The vaulted ceilings and domes are incredibly breathtaking.

 The stained windows are splendid.